Director: Jonathan Kim, PhD

 - All prerequisite deficiencies (if any) have been removed.

-- Twenty-seven semester hours of coursework, including MN 9550 and MN 9990, have been completed with a cumulative grade point average of at least 3.0.
+- Twenty-four semester hours of coursework, including MN 9550 and the Research Series starting with MN 9990, have been completed with a cumulative grade point average of at least 3.0.

 - The student has demonstrated proficiency in the integration of course work and ministry.